thanos-io/thanos/tutorials/katacoda/thanos/4-receiver-agent/step2.md

 Verify that `prom-agent-batmobile` is running by navigating to the [Batmobile Prometheus Agent UI](https://[[HOST_SUBDOMAIN]]-9090-[[KATACODA_HOST]].environments.katacoda.com/targets).

+You should see one target: Prometheus Agent on batmobile itself.

 ## Deploy `Prometheus Agent` on `batcopter`

 Similarly, we can configure and deploy the second agent: